top of page

 INGREDIENTS

-• White granulated sugar
+• White granulated sugar (not brown, raw, or organic sugar)

 INSTRUCTIONS

-1. Add 4 parts water to 1 part sugar
+1. Add 4 parts water to 1 part sugar.

 2. Thoroughly mix to dissolve the sugar in the water.